Places to visit in Belarus - Nesvizh

 Yakub Kolas studied at Nesvizh Teacher's seminary.
 He wrote a lot of poems and humorous stories there.

-A Living History - the Castle of Nesvizh
+A living history - the Castle of Nesvizh in Belarus

 It has been added to the UNESCO World Heritage Site as a museum-reserve of the day.
 Nesvizh Castle, the "heart" of the city, was built by order of Nicholas Radziwill “the Orphan” in 1583.
 One hundred years later, it sustained two enemy assaults during the Russian-Polish war.
 It became a target as a property of magnates, supporting Augustus I, for the troops of Charles 12.